Schedule Data Import [Video]

 • Checkmark the files that you would like to deploy

 • The number in parentheses indicates the number of files to be deployed.
-If you see parenthesis, beside a box, you must check it
+If you see parenthesis next to a box, you must check it

 • In this example schedule data and route trace files are being deployed to the fleet